USRC Eagle: Lynx incident

-In the ensuing international furor that this clash engendered, Beresford stated that Lynx was outside the 12 mile limit and noted that the schooner was not flying any flag.
-The national ensign was in fact not displayed on board Eagle for unexplained reasons but was instead stored in the captain's cabin.
-Eagle did apparently display some sort of small pennant, but it was not visible to Lynx.
+The two vessels quickly overtook Eagle and came on board, demanding to know why the ship had not come about when fired upon by Lynx.
+After learning the Eagle was a United States Revenue-Marine vessel, Skene and his men returned to their boats and went back to Lynx, allowing the Americans to continue unmolested.
+Once news of the encounter spread, the American public was outraged; in response to being questioned over the incident, Beresford stated that Lynx was outside the 12 nmi limit of U.S. territorial waters and noted that the cutter was not flying a flag.
+The American ensign was not displayed on Eagle for unexplained reasons but instead stored in the captain's cabin.
+Eagle did apparently display some sort of commissioning pennant, but it was not visible to Lynx.